vsco/bazelisk-action/README.md

 # bazelisk-action

-Installs bazelisk as a Github Action.
+Installs bazelisk as a GitHub Action.

 ## Usage